OlegKulikov09/ML-project/README.md

 - **Testing (`test`)**: Runs a test simulation where a trained hunter and victim agent interact.
 - **Plotting (`plot_rewards`)**: Visualizes the training progress over episodes.

-The `Main` class enables training and testing of reinforcement learning agents for a predator-prey scenario using DQN.
   The main script that executes training and testing procedures for the agents:

   - Starts the training process for the hunter agent, with the number of training episodes specified as a parameter: